Aviation Artist and Author

 In 2012, Mark returned to the museum to take up residency once again for two weeks to celebrate the 25th Anniversary of the first event.

-Artist in Residencies take many forms but Mark's approach has always been to involve the public as much as possible in whatever he does.
-So for the first week Mark sat and painted the Westland Lysander in the Battle of Britain Hall and in the second week Mark painted the Harrier in the Milestones of Flight Hall.
+Artist in Residencies take many forms but Mark’s approach has always been to involve the public as much as possible in whatever he does.
+So for the first week he sat and painted the Westland Lysander in the Battle of Britain Hall and in the second week he painted the Harrier in the Milestones of Flight Hall.